This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - In a small bowl, combine the salt, pepper, and flour.
-Dredge the chicken cutlets in the flour mixture.
+Dredge the chicken cutlets in the flour mixture (save any extra flour mixture).
 In a nonstick skillet, melt the 2 tablespoons of butter over and pan fry the chicken cutlets over medium high heat until browned on each side, about 2 minutes per side.
 The chicken doesn't have to be cooked all the way, just browned.

-- To the slow cooker, add the browned chicken, ½ cup butter, lemon juice, chicken stock, dijon mustard, minced garlic, and capers.
-Cover and cook on high for 3 hours.
+- To the slow cooker, add the browned chicken, sprinkle over the remaining flour mixture.
+Then add the remaining butter, lemon juice, chicken stock, Dijon mustard, minced garlic, and capers.
+Cover and cook on high for 3.5 – 4 hours or until the chicken is tender.

-- Serve with pasta, rice, or even mashed potatoes, garnish with lemon slices and parsley.
+- Serve with desired sides and garnish with lemon and parsley if desired.

 Nutrition